nivit/polybar-module-news/README.md

 - [python](https://www.python.org) 3;
 - python module [feedparser](https://github.com/kurtmckee/feedparser) (install it with `pip3 install --user feedparser` or with your package manager);
 - [xdg-open](https://www.freedesktop.org/wiki/Software/xdg-utils/) (to open news link).
+- [rofi](https://github.com/davatorium/rofi) (optional: to show a menu with all news).

 N.B.
-After installing Python 3 and/or feedparser you need to wait about 10 seconds before the error message of missing requirement disappears.
+After installing Python 3 and/or feedparser/rofi you need to wait about 10 seconds before the error message of missing requirement disappears.

 ## Configuration
-Edit the file `~/config/polybar/scripts/news/news.conf` and set up the right Python 3 interpreter.
+Edit the file `~/.config/polybar/scripts/news/news.conf` and set up the right Python 3 interpreter.

-Available options:
+All available options:

 ```
 python_cmd=python3  # or python3.6, etc.

 show_site="yes"  # display the name of the RSS/Atom source
 use_colors="yes"  # for error/warning

+# show a menu of all news (via rofi)
+# the menu is activated by a right-click on the bar
+show_menu="yes"
+menu_lines="20"  # number of news to show in the menu
+menu_prompt="find news"
+rofi_options="-i"  # -i makes dmenu saerches case-insensitive

 # number of characters for the output
 # zero means no limit